SBIMB/gen3-dev/README.md

 ```

 ![Uploaded files in /data/ directory](public/assets/images/uploaded-files-in-data-directory.png "Uploaded files in /data/ directory")
+The files will be stored in the directory `/var/lib/rancher/k3s/storage`.

 To expose `minio` on HTTPS, we'll need to modify the ingress file, `revproxy-dev.yaml`, by adding the `minio` paths:
 ```yaml